CScori/bubbles/README.md

-# Welcome to Soothing Bubbles
+# Welcome to Bubbles Generator
 An experience with single server data Authentication and validation.
-Live @[Soothing Bubbles](https://soothing-bubbles.herokuapp.com/)
+Live @[Soothing Bubbles](https://bubble-generator.herokuapp.com/)

 # Use Cases